mollybeach/twin/README.md

 ## Conclusion

-TwinAI aims to revolutionize the way users interact with social media through AI agents.
+TwinAI aims to revolutionize the way users interact with social media through AI twins.
 By allowing users to create, customize, and trade these digital alter egos, TwinAI taps into the growing interest in AI and blockchain technology, creating a unique social platform for the future.